VBernasconi/digital_musicology/milestone3.md

-## Exploratory analysis

-## Methods
-The first part of the methodology will be based on a visual graphical approach, aimed at establishing observations related to the different genres.
-The method will work on a weekly granularity and identification of statistically significant changes relative to a 95% confidence interval.
-The calculation of partial temporal derivatives, carried out over periods of variable granularity, will allow one to observe trends, of varying degrees of slowness depending on the granularity.
-In order to gain insights on the relative changes from one genre to another, and to better visualize the specific drift of each genre, a degree two Principal Component Analysis will be used.

 ## Literature
 - Karen A. Cerula, "Social Disruption and Its Effects on Music: An Empirical Analysis", _Social Forces_, Vol. 62, Issue 4, June 1984, pp. 885-904, [Accessed on: <a href= https://doi.org/10.1093/sf/62.4.885> https://doi.org/10.1093/sf/62.4.885</a>]
 - Richard A. Peterson and David G. Berger, "Cycles in Symbol Production: The Case of Popular Music", _American Sociological Review_, Vol. 40, No. 2, April 1975, pp. 158-173,  [Accessed on: <a href= https://www.jstor.org/stable/2094343> https://www.jstor.org/stable/2094343</a>]